THE DENISOVANS 130,000 YEARS AGO

 The trip my buddy and I went on, from start to finish took all but a few days short of the whole of the summer of 1960, with the two of us ending up having seen the pyramids in Mexico City, the Great Pyramid of Cholula, Palenque, and a whole bunch of other Mayan ruins in the Yucatan.
 We stopped whenever we wanted and stayed as long as we wanted.
 Days turned into weeks, weeks into months.
 Eventually we made a decision to return home.
 We headed north along the coast of the Gulf of Mexico through Vera Cruz then westward inland toward central Mexico turning north along the spine of the Sierra Madres.

 Somehow on the way north my buddy and I became separated in our travels after I was thrown from a horse I was riding while visiting a ranch outside the northern Mexico town of Magdalena.
-Not being able to catch up with my buddy for some reason, tending to my injuries and such, seeking a way home, I crossed alone and on foot into the U.S. at the Nogales gate, ending up at the bus station on the American side.
+Not being able to catch up with my buddy for some reason, tending to my injuries and such, seeking a way home, I crossed alone and on foot, albeit still limping from the fall, into the U.S. at the Nogales gate, ending up at the bus station on the American side.
 There I bought a ticket to Los Angeles, and it was there, during the end of the summer of 1960, sitting in the Nogales bus station waiting for my bus to come, as destiny would have it, in that same waiting room at the very same time I was there, Carlos Castaneda met for the very first time, the Yaqui Indian shaman-sorcerer that he would soon apprentice under and the shaman-sorcerer, Don Juan Matus.

 CARLOS CASTANEDA AND DON JUAN MATUS